alvinylt/gopher/README.md

 response.

 Servers may be busy or unresponsive at times.
 There are two types of timeouts.
-1. The server accepts connection but does not respond to a request.
+1. The server accepts the connection but does not respond to a request.
-2. The server accepts connection, responds but it takes too much time.
+2. The server accepts the connection and responds but it takes too much time.
-3. The server does not accept connection within the time limit.
+3. The server does not accept the connection within the time limit.

-Timeout limit prevents the program from getting stuck indefinitely.
+Timeouts prevent the program from getting stuck indefinitely.
 The first situation is managed using `setsockopt()`, a built-in feature in the Socket API, and the `timeval` struct.
 The configuration is set by `gopher_connect()`.
 The limit is currently set as 10 seconds.